FelixKleinpeter/isir_internship_project/README.md

 TODO List :
 - Comment code
-- Fix low amount of tag assignment
+- Fix low amount of tag assignment                                    x
-- Fix tag name issue (change the database itself)
-- Create generator for repeat question based on behavior
+- Create generator for repeat question based on behavior              x
 - Create body behavior
   - Add smile
   - Add rest pose
   - Use a pool of gesture while talking
 - Catch the end of Greta sentences
-- Create a better interface
+- Create a better interface                                            x
-  - Make an introduction : ask user name and email address
+  - Make an introduction : ask user name and email address             x
-  - Introduce the purpose of the experiment
+  - Introduce the purpose of the experiment                            x

 Behaviour :